Andrettin/Wyrmsun/readme.txt

 * Quests
 - The Caverns of Flame quest (Dwarf) now gives 2 technology points instead of 1.
 - The Razing of Opitergium quest (Teuton) now gives 3 technology points instead of 2.

+* Units
+- Improved the calculation of the XP required for level up.
+- Improved the XP bar display.

 -----------------------------------------------------------------------
 - 1.7.5